 - Home and renters claims process page

 Nationwide claims hotline: (800) 421-3535

-Canceling your insurance can lead to fees.
+Canceling your policy can lead to fees.
 This is most often the case if you cancel without enough notice.
 State laws and policy details could also affect the cancellation fees you may receive.

-The Nationwide Mobile App gives you an easy way to access various aspects of your insurance on your mobile device.
+The Nationwide Mobile App gives you an easy way to access various aspects of your policy on your mobile device.
 Here are its main features:

 - Digital insurance ID cards

 - Pay bills and/or enable auto-payment